 The client's entry into employment may be the result of job development by the SNAP E&T Worker, efforts of other employment agencies, or the result of the client's own efforts.
-If the number of hours of employment does not meet the client's ABAWD work requirement, additional activities are required.
-Hours of employment count toward the client's ABAWD work requirement during each month the client receives SNAP benefits.

 Items 1 and 2 below define unsubsidized and subsidized employment and provide other necessary information.